pmusaraj/discourse-alt-icons/README.md

 That should update your feather icon set component, and if you are using `discourse_theme watch ...`, it should immediately update the component in your instance, too.

 If that all works correctly, feel free to post your changes to the mappings file as a pull request.

+### To add a new icon set

+Feel free to propose a new set via Pull Requests or by posting to https://meta.discourse.org/t/alternative-icons/206693.